6 Best Dog-friendly Beaches in New Hampshire 2025

 2. Hampton Beach State Park – Hampton, New Hampshire

-Hampton Beach State Park is a year-round vacation spot with Miles of long sandy beaches and amazing oceanfront facilities.
+Hampton Beach State Park is a year-round vacation spot with Miles of long sandy beaches and excellent oceanfront facilities.
 This 50-acre state park is located on the southeastern edge of a peninsula where the Atlantic Ocean meets Hampton River.

 - Nearby visiting places: Hampton Beach Jetty, Hampton Salt Marsh Conservation Area